Cataloging of the Archives collections is in progress. Questions should be addressed to the Commission on Archives and History at email@example.com.

 The Archives houses documentary material such as records, minutes, journals, diaries, reports, pamphlets, letters, papers, manuscripts, maps, photographs, audiovisuals, and recordings pertaining to the New York Annual Conference when no longer needed by the generating body for current operation.

 A general description of our holdings is provided here, but please note that coverage is not comprehensive within the areas listed below.
 In particular, the records of many closed Methodist churches in the New York area are held in other area repositories, most notably in the New York Public Library's Methodist Episcopal Records, 1791-1945.
-We accept research requests by email or phone, and will make every effort to help you locate records.
+We accept research requests by email, and will make every effort to help you locate records.

 General Description of Holdings